GitHub-Insight-ANZ-Lab/aiapp1day/labs/2a_rag_load_data/README.md

     MONGODB_URI=mongodb+srv://aiapp1dayadmin:Aiapp1daypassword123@ai-2vk3646vubly4-mongo.mongocluster.cosmos.azure.com/?tls=true&authMechanism=SCRAM-SHA-256&retrywrites=false&maxIdleTimeMS=120000&tlsInsecure=true
     ```

-2. In Visual Studio Code, open a terminal window and navigate to the lab folder `load_data`.
+2. In Visual Studio Code, open a terminal window and navigate to the lab folder `lab_2a`.

 3. Install the required packages by running the following command in the terminal window: